testfairy/docs/docs/052_Integrations/700_Coralogix.md

 * Optional: add **--all-time** flag to get logs from all time.
 If not used, tool will fetch logs from the last 24 hours.

+* Optional: add **--prepend-attributes** to start every log line with all session attributes.

 ## 3. Install FluentD